What are your favorite organizational tools in the classroom? I have to be honest when I tell you that plastic containers with lids are my number 1.

 Here is a closeup of what my example container label looks like as well in case you are curious:

-I know many of you are already thinking of ways to improve some organizational things, your classroom management, and different things you want to try for next year.
+I know many of you are already thinking of ways to improve some organizational things, your classroom management, and different things you want to try for the school year.

 So here’s just a really super quick tip at organizing your manipulatives.